dehoisted/Astral/README.md

 ## Run Yourself
 ### Powershell
-The set of powershell commands is for installing **everything** you need to run the bot yourself. (only run this if you have nothing installed)
+The set of powershell commands is for installing **everything** you need to run the bot yourself. (only run if you have nothing installed yet)
 First open up powershell as **administrator**
 Click [here](https://raw.githubusercontent.com/dehoisted/Astral/main/install_all.ps1) for the full powershell command.
 Then, just copy and paste in PS then press enter.